pixiiidust/TeloMeshV2/README.md

 streamlit run ui/dashboard.py
 ```

-This will launch the TeloMesh Friction Intelligence Dashboard with the following features:
+This will launch the TeloMesh User Flow Intelligence Dashboard with the following features:
 - Friction Points table with export to CSV
 - User Flow Heatmap with export to HTML
 - Fragile Flows visualization with export to CSV